 It can be a difficult decision when choosing between different experts in regards to the different types of assessments and treatments they offer.
 We pride ourselves on providing gold-standard assessment and treatment techniques, keeping up with the latest developments in neuroscience, neuropsychology and clinical psychology.
 But the big question is, what makes us different?:

-- Our clinicians that conduct neurocognitive assessments all have masters level training in Clinical Neuropsychology.
+- Our clinicians that conduct neurocognitive assessments all have masters level training in Clinical Neuropsychology or are supervised by a Senior Clinical Neuropsychologist.
 That is, not only do they have the standard 4 year psychology degree and registration as a psychologist but they also have 2 year university level training in conducting cognitive assessments and working in rehabilitation/remediation settings.
 When considering someone to conduct neuropsychological testing this level of qualification should be considered.

 - As we have a strong team of clinical neuropsychologists we have a very extensive and updated neuropsychological test library.
 This means we have a broad range of cognitive tests, not just the standard IQ and academic tests many psychologists have.
 That is, we have tests of attention, memory, planning/organisation, visual processing, auditory processing etc. If you have concerns about any of these areas make sure that the person doing the assessment has the relevant tests as many people are surprised when they complete testing for ADHD with a psychologist only to realise that no attention tests were done because the psychologist did not have a complete neuropsychological test library.

 - We offer a very large range of therapies and work in a multi-disciplinary team.
 It is important when choosing the correct centre to make sure that not only can the person assess the disorder and skills of concern, but they can also treat any issues found.
 Know up front if you want medication or a non-medication alternative, and make sure the person you are seeing is able to give the types of therapies you would prefer (to avoid referral on elsewhere and wasted time and money).